-The Foundation continued to maintain a line of credit with a local bank during FY22.
+The Foundation terminated its line of credit with a local bank during FY23.
 No new draws on the line of credit were initiated during the year, nor were any debt service payments made for either principal or interest.

 During FY11, the Foundation agreed to guarantee debt related to a project initiated by an organization closely related to Wright State University and its mission.
-During FY22, the Foundation continued to designate a portion of its unrestricted net assets (\$600 thousand) in fulfillment of covenants contained in the debt guaranty.
+During FY23, the Foundation continued to designate a portion of its unrestricted net assets (\$600 thousand) in fulfillment of covenants contained in the debt guaranty.
 Management does not believe that this guaranty will be needed in the near future.
 More details about the guaranty may be found in Note 13 to the consolidated financial statements.